Drinking Water Contaminants

-The Tracking Network contains information about the levels of several contaminants in drinking water.
+The Tracking Network contains information about the levels of several regulated contaminants and unregulated contaminants in drinking water.
 The contaminants include natural and man-made substances.
 They get into community water supplies in a variety of ways.
-These contaminants were selected for the Tracking Network because they occur more frequently in drinking water than other contaminants and at levels that may affect public health.
+These regulated contaminants were selected for the Tracking Network because they occur more frequently in drinking water than other contaminants, and at levels that may affect public health.

 Arsenic is a toxic chemical element that is found naturally in the Earth's crust in soil, rocks, and minerals.
 The levels of arsenic found in drinking water systems and private water supplies across the United States vary widely.
 Some people could experience skin damage or problems with their circulatory system and may have an increased risk of getting cancer if over many years they drink water that contains arsenic in excess of the EPA standard.
 The maximum containment level for arsenic is 10 µg/L.